stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

 to configure the node before the services on the control node are available (which requires running the site.yml playbook).

-The following roles are currently fully functional:
+The following roles/groups are currently fully functional:
 - `resolv_conf`: all functionality
 - `etc_hosts`: all functionality
 - `nfs`: client functionality only
+- `manila`: all functionality
-- `stackhpc.openhpc`: all functionality
+- `openhpc`: all functionality
+- `basic_users`: all functionality, assumes home directory already exists on shared storage

 # Development/debugging